OnlineCardGame-41/onlineCardGame/README.md

 to produce `CardGame.exe`.
 Drop the binary onto any Windows 10+ machine and connect it to the same LAN or make the server publicly reachable on ports 80/443 (TCP) and 3478 (UDP).

-# I'm not copiyng and pasting without reading
+# I'm not copying and pasting without reading
 ---

 ## Documentation